mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 **Question**: Hojo-san?
 When you get to the place where you’re not supported by anything – then you really are supported by all things.
 Is that right?

-**Katagiri**: [...]
-What do you mean?
-One is, everything is supported, on the other hand, everything is not supported?
+**Katagiri**: Supported.
+Well, what do you mean?
+One is, you said, everything is supported.
+On the other hand, everything is not supported?
 That’s what you mean?

-Actually, no supported.
+Actually, no *supported*.
 Nothing to support.

-So if you want to know something supported by something, maybe you are supported by nowhere supported.
-There is a true factor.
+So if you want to know something *supported by* something, maybe you are supported by *nowhere to [be] supported*. *[He chuckles slightly.]* There is a true factor.
 In other words, your life is supported by impermanence.
 That is the true picture of existence.

-Impermanence means function, activities.
-So as long as you’re active, you can create form, opportunity, time.

-Sleep.
-Even though you sleep, this is a form, this is an opportunity.
-Because, you are acting.
-Body and mind acting constantly.

-So that is called impermanence, we say.
+*Impermanence* means function, activities.
+So as long as you’re active, you can create form, opportunity, time. [...]
+Even if you sleep, this is a form, this is an opportunity, because you are acting.
+Body and mind [are] acting constantly.
+That is called *impermanence*, we say.

-So impermanence *is* buddha nature, Dogen Zenji [says this].
-Because *impermanent* is constantly changing.
-Changing doesn’t mean nothing in vain, no. There is something always to create.
+So impermanence *is* buddha-nature; Dogen Zenji [says this].
+Because *impermanent* is constantly changing. *Changing* doesn’t mean [everything is] in vain, no. There is something always to create.

-**Same person**: You say, if you are active.
+**Different person**: You say, “if you are active.”
 Is there anything other than activity, though?
 Is it possible to not be active?

-**Katagiri**: No. It’s impossible.
-Whatever you do, always there is active.
+**Katagiri**: No, it’s impossible.
+Whatever you do, always there is [activity].

 **Same person:** Even if you’re dead, would there be activity?